kuzyn/cuddly-guacamole/README.md

 git checkout develop
 ```

-Second, use Gulp to run the app locally and debug:
+Second, install the package and use Gulp to run the app locally:
 ```
+npm install
 gulp
 ```